clmatherson/ETL_Project/README.md

 -    Changed the column types from object to integer or float where needed

 Cleaned the salaries data:
--    Renamed columns
+-    Renamed columns as necessary
--    Dropped unnecessary columns (repeated from fbref table)
+-    Dropped unnecessary, and repeating columns (repeated from Fbref table)
--    Kept the duplicate players
-        - they played on multiple teams and had different salaries for the teams
+        - Kept the duplicate players as they played on multiple teams.

-Created new tables from fbref data allowing for smaller tables; users can choose to pull in the additional information based on their needs

 # L: Load